Austin John Winkler: 2021–present: SuperJaded and upcoming new music

 On New Year's Eve 2021, Winkler announced via his social media that he will be releasing new music on February 11, 2022.
 However on January 7, 2022, he announced in a new promo video he will be moving up the release and will now release the single "Super Jaded" along with the accompanying music video on January 21, 2022.
 The song will serve as the lead single for his long-awaited debut solo album.

 "SuperJaded" was released January 21, 2022, as planned and was accompanied by the official music video.

-In February 2022, "SuperJaded" spawned the "Look What You Did to Me" challenge via social media platforms TikTok, FaceBook and Instagram Reels.

 On March 2, 2022, Winkler launched his first official website as a solo artist "THESUPERJADED.COM".
 The site features insight on his recent challenges and the difficulties that inspired him to write "SuperJaded" along with official merchandise.

 On March 5, 2022, Winkler announced via teaser video posted to his social media pages that he will be releasing more new music on March 25, 2022.

 On March 11, 2022, Winkler officially announced on a social media post he will finally be releasing his long-time, fan-favorite solo song "Phoneline to Heaven" (now simply being titled as "Phoneline") on March 25, 2022, nearly 8 years after initially sharing the song via his Instagram back in mid-2014.

-Austin released a new single titled "American Dreams" on June 24, 2022 accompanied with the official music video.
+Austin released a new single titled "American Dreams" on June 24, 2022, accompanied with the official music video.
 "American Dreams" serves as the third single from his upcoming solo project.

-On October 26, 2022 Winkler released another new single that was previously unannounced, titled "Carry On".
+On October 26, 2022, Winkler released another new single that was previously unannounced, titled "Carry On".

-On January 6, 2023 Winkler dropped a new single without any prior announcement titled "The Dance Song" he also released an official music video for the song via his YouTube channel.
+On January 6, 2023, Winkler dropped a new single without any prior announcement titled "The Dance Song" and also released an official music video for the song via his YouTube channel.

+On August 30, 2023, Austin collaborated with country singer Shaylen for a sequel to "Lips of an Angel", including the female perspective, called "Lips of an Angel Part II".
+The music video was released the same day.
+The single charted at place 45 on the Mainstream Rock Charts.